Jon Timmons

-Jonathan Mark Cabico Timmons (born February 21, 1991, in Los Angeles, California), also known as Jon Timmons as his screen name is a Filipino American actor, model and television personality.
+Jonathan Mark Cabico Timmons (born February 21, 1991, in Los Angeles, California), also known as Jon Timmons as his screen name, is a Filipino American actor, model and television personality.
 He is the oldest member of the home group That's My Bae and he is also seen in the noontime variety show Eat Bulaga!.

 Personal life

 He was an AA Science graduate at El Camino College in Los Angeles before joining That's My Bae.
 In California, he also had a part-time job as a cashier at a mall and then at a pet store.
 Timmons was simply visiting the Philippines when he joined That's My Bae: "Twerk It" Dance Contest to try his luck in the Philippine showbiz industry.
 After becoming part of That's My Bae, he decided to stay in the Philippines.

+Career

+His career began when he became a contestant of Eat Bulaga Twerk it Dance competition in 2015.
+He was the oldest members of all male-dance group known as That's My Bae.

+Personal life

+On September 16, 2022, Timmons married his non-showbiz girlfriend, Sarah Christina Morgans in civil wedding ceremony in Minley Manor, United Kingdom.
+The couple have been dating for 7 years and were engaged in 2021.